 you 95% of the way there.

-two members at the main data center, two at our alternate location and an
+sets, two members at the main data center, two at our alternate location

-arbiter in a third location.
-Both members at the main site have priority 9
+and an arbiter in a third location.
+Both members at the main site have

-and the members at the alternate site have priority 1.
-This causes the main
+priority 9 and the members at the alternate site have priority 1.
+This

-site members to be preferred primary; I do that because our analytic batch
+causes the main site members to be preferred primary; I do that because our

-jobs run at the main site so I want the primary to be there if possible.
-If
+analytic batch jobs run at the main site so I want the primary to be there

-you have a good enough network (we don't) it shouldn't matter where the
+if possible.
+If you have a good enough network (we don't) it shouldn't

-be assured the primary will remain local.
-If both nodes or the main site go
+and be assured the primary will remain local.
+If both nodes or the main

-down, the replicas at the alternate site consult with the arbiter to see if
+site go down, the replicas at the alternate site consult with the arbiter

-one of them should become primary.
-If I lose a node during maintenance the
+to see if one of them should become primary.
+If I lose a node during

-replica set remains writeable.
-It's as much availability as I can afford.
+maintenance the replica set remains writeable.
+It's as much availability as

-group tends to do all kinds of updates in short outage windows so a
+operations group tends to do all kinds of updates in short outage windows

-firewall reconfiguration at the same time as an OS patch/reboot at the same
+so a firewall reconfiguration at the same time as an OS patch/reboot at the

 Hope this helps